The Royal Bell

 In 1898, coaches and horses had been replaced by the railway, and the building was completely rebuilt by Ernest Newton, an important local figure and prominent Arts & Crafts architect.
 The new luxury hotel was the largest of a trio of buildings that included a bank and a jewellers.
 The grand urban streetscape, in a fashionable ‘Queen Anne’ style, reflected Bromley’s status as one of Kent’s most prosperous market towns.

 A much loved institution for local people for over a century, the formerly grand building latterly operated as a Bernie Inn, hosted a troubled nightclub called ‘Bromleys’, and the late-night ‘Sky Bar’.
-Today sadly neglected, the Royal Bell has stood empty and unused for over eight years.
+Today sadly neglected, the Royal Bell has stood empty and unused for over ten years.

 The new Royal Bell was an ambitious exercise to give Bromley a street that reflected its prosperity and proud urban character.
 Coles Child had built the new Town Hall around the corner in the 1860s, its prominent tower representing a new scale for the town centre that the Royal Bell had to match.
 At four storeys, it is double the height of its predecessor.
 The scheme incorporated not only a large new hotel for the railway age but also a branch of Martin’s Bank and a jewellery shop.
 Each were given different stylistic treatments to create a sense of variety and an organic growth to the High Street.